 Our most popular question at Niagara Falls Tourism is information regarding crossing the Canadian and United States border.
 Border Services are responsible for entry into the country.
-For specific and the most accurate information please check with those agencies.
-Below is a general condensed idea of what you may need to cross the border.
+For SPECIFIC AND ACCURATE INFORMATION PLEASE REFER TO THE GOVERNMENT'S WEBSITES - To VISIT CANADA.
+To VISIT the USA .

 When you enter Canada, a border services officer may ask to see your passport and a valid visa (if you are arriving from a country from which one is required).
 If you are a United States citizen (U.S.), you need a Passport, a Passport Card or an Enhanced Licence ( The states of Michigan, New York, Vermont and Washington are issuing) to enter Canada.
 These are issued and applied for in your home country; the Passports and Passport Card applications can be picked up at your local Post Office and the Enhanced Licence is issued at your DMV.
 A passport is required for anyone travelling by air, while by land U.S. Citizens 16+ can use the Passport, Passport Card or the Enhanced Licence.

 Bringing Children into Canada

 Border services officers are on alert for children who need protection.
 Children under the age of 18 seeking to enter Canada are classified as minors and are subject to the entry requirements set out under the Immigration and Refugee Protection Act.

 A more detailed examination will be conducted for minors entering Canada without proper identification or those travelling in the company of adults other than their parents or legal guardian(s).
 This additional scrutiny helps ensure the safety of the children.